Sublette, Kansas

 Sublette is a city in and the county seat of Haskell County, Kansas, United States.
-As of the 2020 census, the population of the city was 1,413.
+As of 2020, its population was 1,413.

 History

 Sublette was founded in 1912.
 It was named for William Lewis Sublette, a French Huguenot who was a partner in the Rocky Mountain Fur Company.
 Sublette was a mountain man, fur trapper and pioneer who blazed a trail through the area and was known by the local natives as "Cut Face".

 The first post office in Sublette was established in January 1913.